-This Agreement may not be assigned by either party without the advance written consent of the other.
-This Agreement shall be binding upon the heirs, personal representatives, successors, and permitted assigns of both parties.
+This Agreement may not be assigned by either party without the advance written consent of the ser.
+This Agreement shall be binding upon the heirs, personal representatives, successors, examitted assigns of both parties.
 20.0 Notice.
-Any notice to either party hereunder must be in writing signed by the party giving it, and shall be deemed given when mailed postage prepaid by U.S. Postal Service first class, certified or express mail, or other overnight mail service, or hand delivered, when addressed as follows: To Institution: To Placement Site: or to such other addressee as may be hereafter designated by written notice.
-All such notices shall be effective only when received by the addressee.
-Counterpart Originals.
-This Agreement may be executed in one or more counterparts, each of which shall be deemed an original and shall constitute the same instrument.)
-22.0 Paragraph Headings.
-The paragraph headings in this Agreement are used only for ease of reference and do not limit, modify, construe, or interpret any provision of this Agreement.
-23.0 Intellectual Property.
-Should any intellectual property be generated out of this Program or related research activities (such as patents, copyrights, and trade secrets), Placement Site agrees that the ownership and control of such property shall be controlled by Institution policies which are appended hereto as Attachment and incorporated into this Agreement.
-24.0 Entire Agreement; Modification.
-This Agreement contains all the terms between the parties and may be amended only in writing signed by both parties.

-IN WITNESS WHEREOF, the a Institution execute this Agreement on the uthorized representative(s) of Placement Site and of is day of, 20 INSTITUTION: PLACEMENT SITE: (Full Legal Name of Institution) (Full Legal Name of Placement Site) By:(signature) By: (signature) (printed name) (printed name) (title) Distribution: 1 copy for Institution (title)
+Any notice to either party hereunder must be in writing signed by the party giving it, and e deemed given when mailed postage prepaid by U.S. Postal Service first class, certified or s mail, or other overnight mail service, or hand delivered, when addressed as follows: To Institution: To Placement Site: uch other addressee as may be hereafter designated by written notice.
+All such notices shall ective only when received by the addressee.
+(21.0 deeme Counterpart Originals.
+This Agreement may be executed in one or more counterparts, each of which shall be ed an original and shall constitute the same instrument.)
+22.0 limit, m Paragraph Headings.
+The paragraph headings in this Agreement are used only for ease of reference and do not nodify, construe, or interpret any provision of this Agreement. owners Intellectual Property.
+Should any intellectual property be generated out of this Program or related research es (such as patents, copyrights, and trade secrets), Placement Site agrees that the ship and control of such property shall be controlled by Institution policies which are ded hereto as Attachment and incorporated into this Agreement.
+24.0 writing Entire Agreement; Modification.
+This Agreement contains all the terms between the parties and may be amended only in signed by both parties.
+Institut IN WITNESS WHEREOF, the authorized representative(s) of Placement Site and of ion execute this Agreement on this day of, 20 INSTIT TUTION: PLACEMENT SITE: (Full Le egal Name of Institution) (Full Legal Name of Placement Site)